aminebadraoui/MNFST-RAG-UI/DOCUMENTATION.md

     G --> H[Deployed Application]
 ```

-This unified documentation structure provides all essential information organized by theme and purpose, making it easier to understand, implement, and deploy the RAG Chat multi-tenant system.
+This unified documentation structure provides all essential information organized by theme and purpose, making it easier to understand, implement, and deploy the MNFST RAG multi-tenant system.